 - Match case: The search will be case insensitive.

-- Use wildcards: The search text contains wildcards (such as * to match any character)
+- Use wildcards: The search text contains wildcards (such as ? to match any one character and * to match any characters)

 - Use regular expressions: The search text is a regular expression.